Bashkir–Russian code-switching: Background

-Russian language has status of the official language of Russian Federation and is also used as the international communication language; at the same moment Bashkir language is the official one in the Republic of Bashkortostan.
-However, different field of activities require from people high level of Russian and Bashkir language proficiency.
+Russian language has the status of being the official language of Russian Federation and is also used as the international communication language; at the same time Bashkir language is the official language in the Republic of Bashkortostan.
+However, different circumstances require from people a high level of both Russian and Bashkir language proficiency.
 Therefore, due to historical events and circumstances, the Baskir–Russian code-switching has appeared.

 Its character is asymmetric: such code-switching is typical for many Russian-speaking Bashkortostan residents, whose level of Bashkir language proficiency is limited due to lack of practical skills.
-The level of Bashkir proficiency is quite high for Bashkirs in villages (about 92%) and in cities (more than 74%); about 50% Bashkirs of the urban area and 24% of rural area have high levels of balanced Bashkir-Russian bilingualism; about 32% of Bashkirs of the urban area and 6,4% Bashkirs of the rural area have higher skills in Russian than in Bashkir.
+The level of Bashkir proficiency is quite high for Bashkirs in villages (about 92%) and in cities (more than 74%); about 50% Bashkirs of the urban area and 24% of rural area have high levels of balanced Bashkir-Russian bilingualism; about 32% of Bashkirs of the urban area and 6.4% Bashkirs of the rural area have higher skills in Russian than in Bashkir.